theplenoh/scibx-bookmarks/README.md

 # scibx-bookmarks

 This is a web bookmark storage application that runs in a LAMP server environment.
+It will run in an environment with PHP 7 or higher and MySQL installed.

 It is inspired by Delicious and Mar.gar.in(<http://mar.gar.in>).